mckryton/text2process/README.md

 * Note: the location of Omnigraffles template directory depends on version of MacOS and Omnigraffle!
 * Hint: if Omnigraffle doesn't recognize the template it might help to remove the ".gtemplate" extension.
-* Note: Of course you can run the text2process script from any location.
+* Note: of course you can run the text2process script from any location.

 # usage